hvitis/OpenSourceBookQuotes/content/poor-father-rich-father.md

 > Siempre me piden un empleo y una nomina, pero nunca conocimiento.
 Es por eso que la gran mayoria pasara los mejores años de su vida trabajando para obtener dinero, sin entender a fondo por que lo hace.

-Well, asking your boss about his experience just to create same enterprice as he has to increase the level of competition and make his life worse is not a good idea - if you want to persist in your position.
+Well, asking your boss about his experience just to create same enterprise as he has to increase the level of competition and make his life worse is not a good idea - if you want to persist in your position.
 There are fortunately people who tell to everyone what and how they do things (Warren Buffet or Elon Musk).

 > La mayoria de las personas quieren que los demas cambien, pero ellas no estan dispuestas a hacerlo.
 Es mas facil cambiarte a ti que a los demas.